Valentin-Peintner/Laravel-AllAbout-VenueApplication/README.md

 Is related to the create function.
 It validates the data which has been entered into the input fields of the create.blade.
 Via the $request parameter we can validate the data throw different validation options.

-We use the $existingVenue variable to verify whether the venue name entered in the HTTP request already exists in the database column.

-If yes, we get an error message.

 When the validation goes well a new Venue and Address are created using the input values passed through the HTTP request.
 The Country ID is obtained from the Country model.
 The Venue and Address data are saved to their database tables.

-The code sends a request to the Google Maps Geocoding API using a provided address, retrieves the response, extracts the latitude and longitude data from the response, and saves it to the data base collumn.
+The code below the validation sends a request to the Google Maps Geocoding API using a provided address, retrieves the response, extracts the latitude and longitude data from the response, and saves it to the data base collumn.
 Then it saves the new venue's address and redirects the user to the index page with a success message.

 ## Show function